thomadan/CSVmorph/readme.md

 An orange marker represents the position from which a value is being read from the data.
 The opaque area represents the limits of the section from which to read values.
 This area can be set by click-dragging the mouse pointer across the desired area.
 Modifier keys manipulates the edges of the selection in various ways.
 Holding shift, control/cmd or alt while click-dragging the opaque area modifies the individual edges, position and size of the area, respectively.

-Most of the controls in CSVmorph can be controlled by external input from another instance of the CSVmorph patch, or by any signal input in the range of 0 to 1.
+Most of the controls in CSVmorph can be controlled by external input from another instance of the CSVmorph patch, or by any signal input in the range between 0 - 1.

 ### Controls
 * Column - Choose a column from the loaded CSV file